yayoifw/readable/README.md

 Udacity React nanodegree second project Readable.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the backend API Server along with the front-end code.

 ## How to Run